JobService/job-service/docs/pages/en-us/Architecture.md

 The job tracking worker recognizes failure and retry messages, which are being proxied, and updates the job database accordingly.

 The job tracking worker can also automatically forward on dependent jobs for execution.
 A dependent job is a job which must wait until a specific job or list of jobs have completed before it, itself can be executed.
-As the job tracking worker monitors a job's progress, should a job completed, the job tracking worker will receive a list of jobs which can now be executed as the job(s) which these jobs were dependent upon have now Completed.
+As the job tracking worker monitors a job's progress, should a job complete, the job tracking worker will receive a list of jobs which can now be executed as the job(s) which these jobs were dependent upon have now Completed.

 ## Job Database